GlueStick: Robust Image Matching by Sticking Points and Lines Together: Experiments

 \subsection{Visual Localization}

 We introduce here the downstream task of localizing a query image, given the known poses of database images.
-We follow the \emph{hloc} pipeline~\cite{sarlin2019coarse,hloc}, and integrate line features and our own matcher in the existing code.
+We follow the pipeline of LIMAP~\cite{Liu_2023_LIMAP}, which integrates line features into \emph{hloc}~\cite{sarlin2019coarse,hloc}.
 We use NetVLAD~\cite{arandjelovic2016netvlad} for image retrieval, detect SuperPoint~\cite{detone_2018_superpoint} feature points and LSD~\cite{gioi_2010_lsd} lines, and match these features with either SuperGlue~\cite{sarlin_2020_superglue} + a line matcher, or with GlueStick.
 We use the GT depth to back-project lines in 3D: points are sampled along each line, un-projected to 3D, and a 3D line is fit to these un-projected points.
 We use the solvers of \cite{kukelova2016efficient,Zhou2018ASA,PoseLib} to generate poses from a minimal set of 3 features (3 points, 2 points and 1 line, 1 point and 2 lines, or 3 lines), then combine them in a hybrid RANSAC~\cite{Sattler2019Github,Camposeco2018CPVR} to recover the query camera poses.

 \textbf{Datasets.} We compare our method to other baselines on two datasets.
 The 7Scenes dataset~\cite{7scenes} is a famous RGB-D dataset for visual localization, displaying 7 indoor scenes with GT poses and depth.
 It is however limited in scale, and most scenes are already saturated for point-based localization.
 One scene remains extremely challenging for feature points: the Stairs scene, as illustrated in \cref{fig:visual_examples}.
 Due to the lack of texture and repeated steps of the stairs, current point-based methods are still struggling on this scene~\cite{dsacstar}.
 We report median translation and rotation error, as well as the percentage of successfully recovered poses under a 5 cm / 5$^\circ$ threshold.
 InLoc~\cite{wijmans17rgbd,taira2018inloc} is a large-scale indoor dataset with GT poses and depth, with two test scenes: DUC1 and DUC2.
 It is challenging for point-based methods due to images with low texture and large viewpoint changes.
 We report the pose AUC at 0.25m / 0.5m / 1m and 10$^\circ$.